Paying or contesting a fine or penalty notice when caught by a speed camera

 Deadlines to dispute fines

-• the date of the letter; or
+• the date on the notice received by post; or

 • the day on which the notice was delivered by the postal worker.